makersacademy/rps-challenge/README.md

 > Rock should beat Scissors but instead Scissors won.

 # Improvements.
+- Fix the issue with the score returing back to ``0`` after redirect.
 - Improve application logic.
 - Fix the current bug in the application. `` Problem solved ``
 - Incolporate multiplayer.